lala002-brin/BRIN_ComChem_workshop/Day-2/Readme.md

     - If the key file is saved in the `Downloads` directory on Linux/MacOS, the path might look like `/home/your-username/Downloads/id_ws000i`.
     - On Windows, it might be something like `C:\Users\your-username\Downloads\id_ws000i`.

-3. Adding Your Private Key to SSH Agent
-   To avoid entering the path to your private key each time, you can use the `ssh-add` command to add the key to the SSH agent.
-This will allow the agent to handle authentication for future SSH sessions.

 5. Connect to the HPC: Run the `SSH` command with the correct path to your private key: